playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 class GreatGrandChildComponent {
   // Despite the `AgeValue` being closer, this is
   // specifically looking for the `NameValue` and will
-  // go further up in the tree to find that data from `my-app` nameValue = inject(NameValue);
+  // go further up in the tree to find that data from `app-root` nameValue = inject(NameValue);
 }